Dev317/Yelp-Dataset/README.md

 The dataset will be parsed in Spring Boot Application and pushed to an in memory H2 database.</br>
 Thus all you need to do to get the data into Java classes is just simply extract the data file in resources, e.g `business.zip` and run the Spring Boot Application!

+To display the clustering algorithm, just need to call the api from the MapController, eg: </br>
+    `localhost:8080/mapv{versionNumber}/{categoriesArray}` to use different implementations and cluster according to different categories.

+!!
+Note that: </br>
+<li> mapv0 : the original implementation which might take 8-10 minutes
+<li> mapv1 to mapv3 : optimized implementation which takes around 10 secs or less